- LoginAccess your ApplicationOr learn more about our programmes and applyAccess MyINSEAD

 Taking an Executive Education programme is an important investment in your development.
 As a participant, you want to be in the most suitable programme with the best impact and your company needs to view it as an investment worth making.
 Therefore, you sometimes need to build a ‘business case’ to clearly outline why the programme is appropriate.
 You may need to demonstrate the value and benefits of INSEAD’s Executive Education programmes for your organisation, your department, your team and yourself.

-INSEAD Lead the Future's programme coordinator will be in touch around 8 weeks prior to the on-campus Capstone and Graduation start date to communicate information about accommodation.
+INSEAD Lead the Future's programme manager will be in touch around 8 weeks prior to the on-campus Capstone and Graduation start date to communicate information about accommodation.

 The approximate cost of on-campus accommodation in Fontainebleau is €850 per week.

 For more information on accommodation on Fontainebleau campus click here.